 What are user interviews?

 User interviews are a form of UX research that helps you gather information about your user on a certain topic, including the use of a system or product, behaviors and habits, preferences, and more.
 The list goes on.

-But don’t be fooled—user interviews are more than casual conversations with users.
+User interviews are more than casual conversations with users.
 In fact, the most successful user interviews are those that are strategically outlined to uncover information about a specific thing.
 This is certainly not an exhaustive list, but here are some great ways to get started with user interviews:

 - Question users during your discovery phase to get a deeper understanding of their behaviors, problems, and pain points, or to generate new ideas

 - Offer concept testing or get feedback on early ideas in the development process

 - Test prototypes that are difficult to understand without context or where users may need extra guidance from the interviewer

 - Conduct in-depth research where follow-up questions may be necessary

 The more familiar you get with the insights that come out of user interviews the more creative ways you’ll be able to apply them to your specific line of work or situation.

 In case you need more persuasion, let’s dig into why user interviews are so important in user experience (UX) design.